-If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to talk with me.
+If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.

-If something was said in class (by anyone) that made you feel uncomfortable, please let me know.
+If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.

-As a participant in course discussions, you should strive to honor the diversity of your classmates, and to treat everyone in the [zoom] room with respect.
+As a participant in course discussions, you should strive to honor the diversity of your classmates, and to treat everyone in the class with respect.